Q: Do I still need to reserve a workout?

-A: Members are asked to bring their own water bottle, workout towel, member identification, equipment (i.e, yoga mat, tennis racket, etc.), and face covering.
-A face covering is required in the facility at all times, even when exercising.
+A: Members are encouraged to bring their own water bottle, workout towel, member identification, and equipment (i.e, yoga mat, tennis racket, etc.).
+Members are still required to bring their own face covering and yoga mat.

 Q: What do I need to know about exercising with a face covering?

 A: Please see the following recommendations for exercising while wearing a face-covering:

 - Pick the Right Face Covering for You: For repeated use, cloth face coverings are a very good option during exercise.
 Disposable face coverings were not developed for environments where the user is sweating and may collect more moisture, thus restricting airflow.
 Experiment with different face coverings to find the best one for your workout.

 - Take it Slow to Start: Monitor the intensity of your workout when you first return to exercising with a face covering.
 It may take several workouts before you are training at your regular exercise intensity while wearing a face covering.
 Even those who have a relatively high level of fitness should expect to fatigue faster when exercising with a face covering.